 2. He doesn’t put effort into initiating interactions or conversations.

-3. His words speak louder than his actions, and his actions don’t speak much.
+3. His words speak louder than his actions, and his actions don’t talk much.

 4. You are the one who is always texting first, calling first, communicating first.